2,549 total views, 4 views today

 Undeniably, blogs have been a useful vehicle in promoting the discipline of psychology, and can be instrumental in promoting mental health.

-Here are some of the top psychology blogs that you can subscribe.
-I have grouped them into two categories.
+Here are some of the top psychology blogs that you can read to learn more about psychology.
+They have been grouped into two categories:

 - APA Psych Learning Curve is a place where educators, students, parents, activists and psychologists can explore the latest in psychology education and education in psychology.